Skip to content

 Following the completion of a Bachelor of Arts in Government from Cornell University, Ms. Collishaw started her career working for the U.S. House of Representatives and then in Battelle Memorial Institute’s Washington office.
 She earned a Master of Public Policy degree from Georgetown University, is a certified association executive, and past president of the American Association of Medical Society Executives.

-2. 2025 Disclosure of Potential Conflicts of Interests Relevant to ATS Activities: She served as a scientific advisor for Novartis Pharma for the ARDS trial.
-She serves as a scientific advisor for Regeneron Pharmaceuticals on the sepsis trial.
-She serves on the data safety and monitoring board for clinical trials on protein intake, implementation of ABCDE bundle, and sepsis treatment in critically ill patients.
+1. 2026 Disclosure of Potential Conflicts of Interests Relevant to ATS Activities: She served as a scientific advisor for Regeneron Pharmaceuticals on the sepsis trial.
 She serves as a section editor for UpToDate. arrow_upward back to text

-5. 2025 Disclosure of Potential Conflicts of Interests Relevant to ATS Activities: Dr. Tino received research support from the COPD Foundation on behalf of the University of Pennsylvania by serving as principal investigator for bronchiectasis and NTM research registry.
-He serves on an advisory board for Boehringer Ingelheim and receives no financial reimbursement for services provided. arrow_upward back to text
+4. 2026 Disclosure of Potential Conflicts of Interests Relevant to ATS Activities: Dr. Tino received research support from the COPD Foundation on behalf of the University of Pennsylvania by serving as principal investigator for bronchiectasis and NTM research registry. arrow_upward back to text